USS Sumter (APA-52): Invasion of Okinawa

 Sumter arrived at Guadalcanal on 19 February 1945 and began amphibious exercises with the 22d Regimental Combat Team of the 6th Marine Division in preparation for the invasion of Okinawa.
 She stood out of the Guadalcanal area on 14 March for Ulithi, Caroline Islands, where final staging was completed.
 The invasion force sortied on the 27th, and Sumter arrived off the beaches near Yontan Airfield in the early morning of 1 April.
 After landing 1,352 marines of the assault waves, the transport remained off the beach until sailing for the United States, via the Mariana Islands and Pearl Harbor, on 5 April.

 Sumter arrived at San Pedro, California, on 30 April for overhaul.
-Following repairs, she trained in the San Diego area until 21 July when she sailed for the Phillppine Islands loaded with army troops.
+Following repairs, she trained in the San Diego area until 21 July when she sailed for the Philippine Islands loaded with army troops.
 After calling at the Marshall and Caroline Islands, the ship arrived in San Pedro Bay on 15 August, as hostilities with Japan ceased.